 7.3 Direct and indirect shareholdings in the Company's share capital of which the Company is aware pursuant to Articles L. 233-7 and L. 233-12 of the French Commercial Code

-As of 29 June 2023, the share capital is owned as indicated in Section 7.1 (Share capital structure and ownership) above.
+As of the date of the Response Document, the share capital is owned as indicated in Section 7.1 (Share capital structure and ownership) above.